Battle of Grengam: Aftermath

-Ceremonial entrance of four captured Swedish frigates into Saint Petersburg.
+Ceremonial entrance of four captured Swedish vessels into Saint Petersburg.
 Etching by Alexei Zubov.

-Both sides claim the outcome of the battle as their own victory.
-They agree only in that four Swedish frigates, the 34-gun frigate Stor Phoenix, the 30-gun Vainqueur, the 22-gun Kiskin and the 18-gun Danska Örn were captured by the Russians.
-No significant naval battles took place between the Russian and Swedish navies after this one until Sweden's defeat in the war was sealed by the Treaty of Nystad.
+Both Russian and Swedish accounts presented the outcome of the battle favourably to their own side, although they differed substantially in their assessment of Russian losses.
+The clearest material result was the Russian capture of four Swedish vessels: the 34-gun Stor Phoenix, the 30-gun Vainqueur, the 22-gun Kiskin and the 18-gun Danska Örn.
+This material result is generally treated as a Russian victory, while the damage suffered by the Russian galley fleet and its effect on subsequent operations have produced differing assessments of the scale and strategic value of that victory.
+No naval battle of a similar scale took place between the Russian and Swedish navies after Grengam before the war ended with the Treaty of Nystad in 1721.